HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 #### Stage 1

+- Scope is to tune the DX rendering set up in single node c5.4xlarge to check support for 10k concurrent users with avg response time equal to ~4 secs if not upgrade to next instance type c5.9xlarge.

 - The DX combined rendering ran with config deployments as mentioned in the following Helm values.

 - For 1000 concurrent users, tests finished successfully with no errors.